omegaui/dynamic-database/README.md

 - What the files contain is just the data you defined
 - Follows a small, simple & easy structure to define data

-It is so simple that you can even modify the data easily with in a text editor.
+It is so simple that you can even modify the data easily within a text editor.

 ## How Data is DEFINED